sequentech/documentation/docs/general/reference/election-creation-json.md

 with Content-Type `text/plain` and the second part will contain the `html-message` with Content-Type `text/html`.

+Note that to enable using this feature, you need to change the configuration of the `deployment-tool`, by setting the `config.iam.field allow_html_emails` to true in the `config.yml` file.

 As mentioned earlier, this is a template.
 Each voter will received a taylored message with the template variables substituted with their values.
 Variables are identified surrounded by two `_` characters and always in upper case.